julsraemy/phd/src/index.md

 The dissertation had a few titles:

-- Current and final title of the disseration: **Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability**
+- Current and final title of the dissertation: **Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability**
 - Fifth working title of the dissertation: _Linked Open Usable Data for Cultural Heritage: Perspectives on Semantics and Interoperability_
 - Fourth working title of the dissertation: _Linked Open Usable Data for Citizen Science: Perspectives on Interoperability and Knowledge Representation through and beyond an Actor-Network Theory Lens_
 - Third working title of the dissertation: _Deploying a Citizen Humanities infrastructure with Linked Open Usable Data (LOUD) standards: perspectives on Interoperability and Knowledge Representation_